The Federal Bank Limited (NSE: FEDERALBNK) Q3 2026 Earnings Call dated Jan. 16, 2026

 Venkatraman Venkateswaran

-Yeah.
-On the MFI like you said.
-Yeah.
-If you have seen the trajectory of slippages, it’s coming down every quarter and the credit cost is also coming down.
-We are seeing it come down and we expect even Q4 to be lower than what we have seen in Q3.
+Yes.
+On the MFI, like you said, yes, if you have seen the trajectory of slippages, it’s coming down every quarter and the credit cost is also coming down.
+We are seeing it come down, and we expect even Q4 to be lower than what we have seen in Q3.
 So we should see the improvement being reflected in the MFI as well.
-Now have we seen a full recovery in mfi?
+Now have we seen a full recovery in MFI?
 We don’t think so.
 We are still cautious in terms of growing the MFI business and it’s being grown selectively.
-We’ll watch for one more quarter before we decide how much to press the pedal on mfi.
+So we’ll watch for one more quarter before we decide how much to press the pedal on MFI.

-And just to add to that, in the medium term, we should also remember that as we build the medium yield assets, the credit cost on those will be higher than the low yield assets.
-For example, corporate credit costs are close to zero.
-Whereas coming out of the.
-So as of now we are not yet giving significantly different guidance compared to our where we are today.
+And just to add to that, in the medium term, we should also remember that as we build the medium-yield assets, the credit cost on those will be higher than the low-yield assets, right?
+For example, Corporate credit costs are close to 0, whereas there will be credit cost coming out of the — so as of now, we are not yet giving a significantly different guidance compared to our — where we are today.
 We will evaluate that guidance as we go forward.

 Akshay Jain

 Understood.
-So, and just one more question on how is your MSME asset quality progressing and any impact you’re seeing from U.S. Tariffs or you are hearing anecdotally from the industry?
+Sir, and just one more question on how is your MSME asset quality progressing?
+And any impact you’re seeing from U.S. tariffs or you’re hearing anecdotally from the industry?

-No, like Venkat mentioned earlier, if you see the what we call the BUV segment, the lower end of SME, we have actually begun to grow that in this quarter with comfort on the credit side.
-Actually our credit costs are well in control and the portfolio is absolutely, I mean we haven’t seen any deterioration at all.
-And in the commercial banking, which is the higher end of SME, again, our portfolio quality remains robust.
+No. Like Venkat mentioned earlier, if you see the — what we call the BuB segment, the lower end of SME, we have actually begun to grow that in this quarter with comfort on the credit side.
+Actually, our credit costs are well in control and the portfolio is absolutely — I mean, we haven’t seen any deterioration at all.
+And in the Commercial Banking, which is the higher end of SME, again, our portfolio quality remains robust.
 We aren’t seeing any stress in that portfolio.
-Actually both these segments this quarter costs are lower than credit costs are lower than what they were last quarter.
+Actually, both these segments this quarter, costs are lower than — credit costs are lower than what they were last quarter.

 Akshay Jain